dovecot/documentation/source/developer_manual/design/dict_protocol.rst

 generic tab-escaping.
 Escaping is described in more details in :ref:`dovecot_auth_protocol`.

-After responses to certain commands, an execution duration summary line is also sent to the client contatining timestamp information about how long the command took to finish.
+After responses to certain commands, an execution duration summary line is also sent to the client containing timestamp information about how long the command took to finish.
 The commands that trigger this timestamp response are LOOKUP, ITERATE, and COMMIT.
 Format of this line is as follows: